Why are we publishing earnings

 Springfield Surgery receives £95.43 per patient per year.

-This is for 3 full time GP's, 1 part time GP and 1 salaried GP who worked in the practice for more than six months.
+This is for 3 full time GPs and 3 part time GPs who worked in the practice for more than six months.